rdOxalis/blueosplayer/README.md

-# 🎵 BluOS Player for Bluesound Devices
+# 🎵 Multi-Room Player for Bluesound and Sonos Devices

-A BluOS preset player for the command line with multi-language support and automatic network scanning.
+A Multi-Room preset player for the command line with multi-language support and automatic network scanning.

 ## ✨ Features

-- 🔍 **Automatic Network Scanning** - Finds all BluOS players on your network
+- 🔍 **Automatic Network Scanning** - Finds all BlueSound players on your network
 - 🌍 **Multi-Language Support** - English, German, and Swahili
 - 🎮 **Interactive Control** - Simple command-line interface
 - 📱 **Multiple Player Support** - Choose from detected players